 A guide for using text messages to communicate with employees

-Marketers have been leveraging text messaging for years.
-That’s because SMS is the most engaging form of communication.
+There’s a reason that marketers have been using text messaging for years (basically since it became possible)… it’s because SMS is a very engaging form of communication.

 Every week, your employees use dozens of tools to get their jobs done.
+On their desktop, on their phone… it’s a lot of apps!
+Even employee intranets apps with built-in push notifications can be too much.
 Text messaging integrates into your employee’s existing toolset and workflow.
-Not adding another communication channel is beneficial enough, but you’ll also avoid having to train on a new solution!
+They already know how to use it.
+They don’t have to open up a tool or log in to anything.
+Not adding another communication channel is beneficial for employees, but you’ll also avoid having to do another training!

 Employees aren’t always at a desk

 For many companies, a large percent of their workforce aren’t tied to a desk.
-Whether its technicians in the field, or seasonal workers, oftentimes email isn’t a viable solution.
-SMS is a non-intrusive way to communicate with even the hardest to reach employees.
+Technicians in the field, people on the floor or in a warehouse, seasonal workers… employee email isn’t always viable.
+It’s important to communicate with these teams directly and instantly!
+Two-way employee SMS is a non-intrusive way to communicate with even the hardest-to-reach employees.

 How to make text messaging effective

 As with any communication tool, it’s important to tailor your message to the channel.
-It’s pretty clear that copying and pasting an email isn’t going to be effective when using text messages to communicate with employees.
-So, how can you get the most out of SMS as a solution?
+Copying and pasting an email doesn’t work in this much-shorter format!
+To be effective when using text messages to communicate with employees, try these tips:

 Keep things short